Points of interest in a call

 How it works

-Before highlighting filler words, Gong gauges the use of the word and takes into account:
+Before highlighting filler words, Gong considers the use of the word and takes into account:

 • How often the filler word is said in the call